giorgiop/giorgiop.github.io/index.md

 weak supervision, *i.e.* any setting in the continuum between supervised and unsupervised learning.
 In particular, I am interested in cases when supervision is given by information aggregated over subsets of examples; for instance, by statistics from census data.
-This setting has connection with social sciences, econometrics and privacy.
+This setting has connections with social sciences, econometrics and privacy.

-Prior to move to Australia, I received my M.Sc. and B.Sc. at Politecnico di Milano, Italy, with a research thesis on Nash Equilibrium computation in Game Theory working with [Nicola Gatti](http://home.deib.polimi.it/ngatti/Nicola_Gatti__Homepage.html).
+Prior to move to Australia, I received my B.Sc. and M.Sc. at Politecnico di Milano, Italy, with a research thesis on Nash Equilibrium computation in Game Theory working with [Nicola Gatti](http://home.deib.polimi.it/ngatti/Nicola_Gatti__Homepage.html).